islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

 * Self-balancing trees:
     * A balanced tree has nodes condensed only to a few levels.
     * The most unbalanced tree is a linked list.
-    * A self-balancing tree is one which tries to minimize the number of levels that it uses.
+    * A **self-balancing binary search tree** is one which tries to minimize the number of levels that it uses.
     * It runs some algorithms during insert and delete to keep itself balanced; it also might store some additional property.
     * **Red-black treee*:
-        - It's an extension of a Binary Tree.
+        - It's an extension of a Balanced Binary Tree.
-        - Nodes have an additional property: a color (black or red)
+        - Nodes have an additional property (one bit): a color (black or red)
         - Rules:
             - It exists null leaf nodes (which are drawed as black).
             - The root node must be black.
-            - If a node is red, the children must be black.
+            - If a node is red, the children must be black (only its children, not necessarily its grandchildren).
             - Every path from a node to its descendeant null nodes must contain the same number of black nodes.
+        - Search, Insert and Remove = O(log(n))
+        - Space complexity = O(n)
+        - Search is not different to a BST
+        - Insert and Remove implies rotation, in order to keep the rules.
         - Insert:
             - There are 5 cases, review the video!
             - If your parent and sibling are both red, transform them to black, and the grandparent becomes red (unless the grandparent is the root).
             - Average and worst cases: O(log(n))
+        - More:
+            - Shortest path: all black nodes
+            - Longest path: alternate red and black nodes.

 ## Lesson 6: Graphs